-"They are on the margins, on the sidelines, rather than in the game of business development and entrepreneurship, and we want to make sure that these folks are able to demonstrate their worth,” Rock said.
+"They are on the margins, on the sidelines, rather than in the game of business development and entrepreneurship," Rock said.
+"We want to make sure that these folks are able to demonstrate their worth.”

-City Startup Labs was founded in 2014 to provide job training to those who are formerly incarcerated and to show them how to start businesses.
+City Startup Labs was founded in 2014 to provide job training to those who were incarcerated and to show them how to start businesses.

-Elsworth Usher Jr. is someone who served time in jail and is one of the individuals who will help oversee the repair business, called ReConnex.
-He says the venture is a way to showcase how formerly incarcerated people can reshape their lives.
+Elsworth Usher Jr., who served time in jail, will help oversee the repair business, called ReConnex.
+He says the venture showcases how formerly incarcerated people can reshape their lives.

 “It's possible.
 It does not mean that it's over," Usher Jr. said.
 "It does not mean that life has ended.
 It does not mean that you have to continue down a set path that was put in front of you because of any past mistake that might have happened.”